stormpath/stormpath-sdk-java/docs/source/forgot-password.rst

 Users can initiate the password reset workflow by visiting ``/forgot``

-If you want to change this path, set the ``stormpath.web.forgot.uri`` configuration property:
+If you want to change this path, set the ``stormpath.web.forgotPassword.uri`` configuration property:

 .. code-block:: properties

     # The context-relative path to the 'forgot password' view:
-    stormpath.web.forgot.uri = /forgot
+    stormpath.web.forgotPassword.uri = /forgot

 Forgot Next URI
 ---------------

 After the user submits their email address to send a 'reset password' email, they will automatically be redirected to a 'next' URI.
-By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.forgot.nextUri`` configuration property:
+By default, this URI is the :ref:`login page <login>` as controlled by the ``stormpath.web.forgotPassword.nextUri`` configuration property:

 .. code-block:: properties

-    stormpath.web.forgot.nextUri = /login?status=forgot
+    stormpath.web.forgotPassword.nextUri = /login?status=forgot

 As you can see, this URI has a ``status=forgot`` query parameter.
 The plugin's default login view will recognize the query parameter and show the user a nice message explaining that they should check their email inbox to look for the password reset email with instructions: